 I’ve tried my best to research what Japanese chicken really is, but my research skills are not that great. 🙂 Since beginning to write this blog, I’ve always found the names of recipes and the origins to be quite interesting.
 It was something I never really gave a thought about previously, but it’s great to look into these things and learn a little bit about why recipes are the way they are.

 So, now that I have purchased this meat, I need to cook it.
 And, for these chicken wings, I couldn’t think of a better way then to fry them and then bake them in a salty, sugary sauce.
-You’re going to really like this appetizer!
+You’re going to love this appetizer!

 - 12 chicken wings, tips removed, and cut into two pieces